 Dr. Rodriguez has substantial experience in Clinical Psychology, Forensic Psychology, and Neuropsychology.
-He is a Member of the Australian Psychological Society (APS) and Registered as a Psychologist with the Australian Health Practitioner Regulation Agency (AHPRA).
-He has over 28 years of clinical experience, including more than 14 years in Forensic Mental Health/Forensic Psychology.
+He is a Member of the Australian Psychological Society (APS) and Registered with the Australian Health Practitioner Regulation Agency (AHPRA).
+He has over 30 years of clinical experience, including more than 15 years in Forensic Mental Health/Forensic Psychology.